 One of the most effective products we’ve launched is Story.
-As a part of our mission to connect Parents, Teachers, and Students, we released Story as a way to provide emotionally impactful content and refocus the conversation around the incredible “ah ha!” moments in the classroom.
+As a part of our mission to help teachers, parents and students create incredible classrooms, we released Story as a way to refocus the conversation around the incredible “ah ha!” moments students experience.
 ClassDojo launched Class Story in September 2015, since then we’ve added Student Story, Story for Parents, School Story, and just recently, Story for student accounts.
 We decided to use Texture to power Story so we can continue to deliver unique experiences to classrooms worldwide.Read on →

 We want ClassDojo to be a delightful product for teachers and parents everywhere, and we’ve found that email is an effective channel to showcase awesome features and to offer help if our users need it.
 These emails are known as lifecycle emails, and the central idea is to send the right content to the right user at the right time.